logankimmel/docker-netflix-oss/README.md

-# Docker SpringBoot Eureka Zuul Demo App
+# Docker Spring Eureka Zuul - Demo App
 Example application that contains multiple a springboot service that registers with a Eureka Registry.
 Zuul then serves the requests to these services based on the provided app name